Information last updated on December 1, 2014.

-Our suggested donation for meals is $3.
+Our suggested donation for meals is $4.00 for seniors age 60 or older (diner's card also available making each lunch $3.50), and $7.60 for all others.
 Click here for this month's menu.

 - Monday through Friday between 11 a.m. and 12:30 p.m., meals are delivered to persons who are homebound.
 Call the Senior Center for further information.

-- Coming Soon!
+- Ask us about our Dog and Cat Food!
+Yes, even your pet can benefit from the Meals on Wheels program!
 Pet Food Distribution thanks to a grant from the Banfield Charitable Trust.

 The pantry tries to supply basic food items to supplement an individual or family's monthly food budget.
 Most of the food distributed by the pantry is donated by local residents and the pantry is grateful to local growers,

 churches, businesses and organizations that make periodic donations.

 - Hours: The pantry is open on Mondays and Thursdays from 2 p.m. - 4 p.m.
 Since the pantry is staffed by volunteers, we appreciate participant adherence to the established hours.
 Product donations are accepted during normal Food Pantry hours.
 Donations outside of normal Pantry hours should be delivered to the Senior Center.
 Checks should be made payable to Bond County Senior Center and designated for pantry use.

 - Please call or visit the Senior Center to pick up a complete informational pamphlet about Bond County Food Pantry services, income eligibility guidelines and volunteer opportunities.